 The evening was bracingly frigid and blustery, and I was waiting there to be introduced to investigators from the Russian Federal Security Service (FSB).
 Several FSB agents who attended the conference told our Dutch hosts that they wanted to meet me, but in a private setting.
-Stepping out the night air, a woman from the conference approached, formally presented the three men behind her, and then hurried back inside to the warmth of the reception.
+Stepping out into the night air, a woman from the conference approached, formally presented the three men behind her, and then hurried back inside to the warmth of the reception.

 A middle-aged stocky fellow introduced as the senior FSB officer spoke in Russian, while a younger gentleman translated into English.
 They asked did I know anything about a company in Moscow called “Onelia“?
 I said no, asked them to spell it for me, and inquired as to why they were interested in this firm.
 The top FSB official said they believed the company was heavily involved in processing payments for a variety of organized cyber criminal enterprises.